Watts2502/Automatic_Whatsapp_Message_Sender/README.md

 - ✅ Sends daily reminders to selected WhatsApp groups
 - ✅ Skips Sundays
 - ✅ Automatically stops after a configurable date
+- ✅ Displays a warning box for user to prepare for the automation
 - ✅ Runs silently in the background using a `.plist` launcher
 - ✅ Logs execution output and errors for debugging